-This VA loan program is designed to help Gainesville and Ocala Veterans lower their current VA mortgage interest rate with minimum hassle.
-The streamline process greatly reduces the paperwork and qualifying criteria.
-The VA Streamline IRRRL Refinance Loan was created by the Veterans Administration in order to help veterans and active duty members refinance and take advantage of lower mortgage interest rates we see today in Florida.
+This VA loan program is designed to help eligible Veterans lower their current VA mortgage interest rate with minimum hassle.
+The streamlined process greatly reduces the paperwork and qualifying criteria.
+The VA Streamline IRRRL Refinance Loan was created by the Veterans Administration in order to help veterans and active-duty members refinance and take advantage of lower mortgage interest rates we see today.

 - Appraisal of your home is NOT required, Current value of the home is not considered.

-- Min 620 FICO score needed by most lenders.
+- Min 600 FICO score is needed by most lenders.
 In the last 12 months you cannot have more than ONE 30 day late payment on your current VA mortgage.

 - Energy efficiency improvements to your home can be rolled into the loan amount.